 be the time series normalized to zero mean and $M$ be the $N\times T$ matrix of these time series analogous to $X$.
 Next, we calculate the $N\times N$ covariance matrix

 We normalize it with the standard deviations $\sigma_i$ of the time series $x_i(t)$ to obtain the $N\times N$ correlation matrix $C$

 with

-In our analysis we will find that the correlation matrices are dominated by collective effects.
+In the eigenvectors to a given eigenvalue, entries with the same sign and comparable numerical value, indicate coherent, i. e. collective, behavior of the corresponding time series.
+The largest eigenvalue of $C$ and its eigenvalue measure the collectivity of the system as a whole.
+Further large eigenvalues usually represent behavior of subgroups of variables \cite{Guhr2003}.
+In our analysis we find that the correlation matrices are dominated by collective effects, \textit{i.e.}, we find a large first eigenvalue with an eigenvector that consists of almost equal values in all entries.
 This is consistent with other complex systems \cite{munnix2012identifying, stepanov2015stability, rinn2015dynamics, Wang_2020, Wang_2021, GARTZKE2022127367, heckens2020uncovering}.
-The largest eigenvalue of $C$ measures the collectivity of the system as a whole.
-To subtract the collective part, we use a singular value decomposition, which always exists \cite{Liesen2015} and has been used in a similar context in in Ref.~\cite{heckens2020uncovering}
+To subtract the collective part, we use a singular value decomposition, which always exists \cite{Liesen2015} and has been used in a similar context in Ref.~\cite{heckens2020uncovering}

 Here $U$ is an orthogonal $N\times N$ matrix with the eigenvectors of $MM^\dagger$ as columns and $V$ is an orthogonal $T\times T$ matrix with the eigenvectors of $M^\dagger M$ as columns.
 The matrix $S$ is a $N\times T$ matrix with the singular values $s$ on its main diagonal and all other entries being zero.
 The number of nonzero singular values corresponds to the rank of $M$.
 We notice that the $N\times N$ matrix $S S^\dagger$ and the $T \times T$ matrix $S^\dagger S$ contain the (non-negative) eigenvalues of $M M^\dagger$ and $M^\dagger M$, respectively.
 By setting one or more singular values to zero in Eq.~(\ref{sing_decomposition}), we generate reduced time series.
 For these we calculate the associated reduced-rank correlation matrices with Eq.~(\ref{cov_matrix}) and Eq.~(\ref{corr_matrix}).
 This procedure is equivalent to the construction of reduced-rank covariance and correlation matrices in Ref. \cite{heckens2020uncovering}.